Nikoro/emoji_extension/README.md

 <div align="center"><a href="#table-of-contents">↑ Table of contents ↑</a></div>

 ## `emojis` extension
-One `emojis` extension that you can use to manipulate emojis on any text:
+One `emojis` extension that you can use to interact with emojis within any text:

 ```dart
 'text😀text🤦🏾‍♀️text'.emojis